 The streets were silent as a Formula E’s new fully electric car whizzed down Las Vegas strip around the Mandalay Bay Resort and Casino.
 The Spark Renault SRT_01E is capable of speeds topping over 150mph and is near silent.
 Driven by former Formula one driver Lucas di Grassi around the streets of Las Vegas allowing people to get a glimpse into this new racing series, which is set to start in September 2014.

 Formula E is a new FIA championship that will compete in 10 city circuits around the world including Miami and Los Angeles, which will take place in 2015.
 There are 10 teams with two drivers per team, which is very similar to that of its big brother F1.
 Formula E promises to appeal to a new generation of fans helping push the electric car market and promote sustainable driving.
+Places like these is among the luxurious places in Miami.

 The Spark Renault SRT_01E, was designed by Spark Racing Technology based in France in collaboration with Dallara which made the chassis, Williams that designed the batteries, McLaren providing the powertrain and electronics, Renault with the overall integration of the systems and last but not least Michelin providing the tyres.